 State Target: 24.0 percent

-Evidence-based PracticesThe EPICC program promotes evidence based practices collected by the Center for Training and Research Translation (Center TRT).
-Center TRT bridges the gap between research and practice and supports the efforts of public health practitioners working in nutrition, physical activity, and obesity prevention by: *Reviewing evidence of public health impact and disseminating population-level interventions; *Designing and providing practice-relevant training both in-person and web-based; *Addressing social determinants of health and health equity through training and translation efforts; and, *Providing guidance on evaluating policies and programs aimed at impacting healthy eating and physical activity. [[br]] Appropriate evidence based interventions can be found at: [http://www.centertrt.org/?p=interventions_interventions_overview]
+Evidence-based PracticesThe HEAL Program promotes evidence-based practices collected by the Center for Training and Research Translation (Center TRT).
+The Center TRT bridges the gap between research and practice and supports the efforts of public health practitioners working in nutrition, physical activity, and obesity prevention by: *Reviewing evidence of public health impact and disseminating population-level interventions; *Designing and providing practice-relevant training both in-person and web-based; *Addressing social determinants of health and health equity through training and translation efforts; and, *Providing guidance on evaluating policies and programs aimed at impacting healthy eating and physical activity. [[br]] Appropriate evidence-based interventions can be found at: [http://www.centertrt.org/?p=interventions_interventions_overview]

-Available ServicesAction for Healthy Kids Local School Policy CD - for more information, call 801-538-6142 The Utah Department of Health houses the Healthy Living through Environment, Policy and Improved Clinical Care (EPICC).
-The EPICC website has information on healthy living, including prevention of diabetes, heart disease and stroke on [http://www.choosehealth.utah.gov].
-Utah Worksite Wellness Council is a non-profit organization made up of volunteers from organizations across Utah.
+Available ServicesAction for Healthy Kids Local School Policy CD - for more information, call 801-538-6142.
+The Utah Department of Health houses the Healthy Environment Activie Living (HEAL) Program.
+The HEAL ebsite has information on healthy living, including prevention of diabetes, heart disease, and stroke on [https://heal.health.utah.gov/].
+The Utah Worksite Wellness Council is a non-profit organization made up of volunteers from organizations across Utah.
 Information is available at [http://utahworksitewellness.org].